-Why Hourly Rate for Bookkeeping Ends Up Costing You More
+How Hourly Rate for Bookkeeping Will End Up Paying You Less

 It’s important to have an understanding of the general industry rates for bookkeepers as many bookkeepers like working on an hourly rate.
 This is particularly so for the reconciliation portion of the bookkeeping process, which is easy yet time consuming.
 Unfortunately, a lot of business owners find that when they get their final bookkeeping bill, it’s a lot like the one you get from your mechanic — way over budget!

 The reconciliation portion of the bookkeeping process — that is reconciling a business’s expenses and income — is essentially fancy speak for data entry.
 It’s easy and well suited to an intern or junior level bookkeeper.
 But it’s often time consuming and tedious so some bookkeepers tend to take longer than they should, especially when they’re paid by the hour.